zeek/zeek/doc/scripting/index.rst

 is, in fact, ``Conn::Info``.

-The formatting for a declaration of a record type in Bro includes the descriptive name of the type being defined and the seperate fields that make up the record.
+The formatting for a declaration of a record type in Bro includes the descriptive name of the type being defined and the separate fields that make up the record.
 The individual fields that make up the new record are not limited in type or number as long as the name for each field is unique.